NicholasLYang/uptointerpretation/content/posts/create-your-own-reality.md

 [^2]: A second corollary is that functions don't necessarily have to
     have names.
 This isn't as important.

-[^3]: An interesting question to ask is what happens when you break
+[^3]: A good question to ask is what you need to implement in order
-    these rules?
+    to break these rules.

 The answer here is you get an innovation.
 You get something that changes programming forever.
 Seem overdramatic?
 Sure, but it's also